 Iqbal´s DLQ Help

-Keep in mind that this is for your own exploration and learning, this is obviously not a production setup, as we will be facing a chicken and egg problem, which is classic with Terraform:
+Keep in mind that this is for your own exploration and learning, this is obviously not a production setup, as we will be facing a chicken and egg problem, which is classic with OpenTofu:

-The goal for us is to create the cluster and install the DD agents in one go via a script, in an enterprise setup, you will most likely have multiple Terraform repos with different states, one to initialize the cluster and one to manage the deployments, but for our purpose, we will keep it simple, at least to deploy the building blocks which are observability and provisioning a load balancer later on.
+The goal for us is to create the cluster and install the DD agents in one go via a script, in an enterprise setup, you will most likely have multiple OpenTofu repos with different states, one to initialize the cluster and one to manage the deployments, but for our purpose, we will keep it simple, at least to deploy the building blocks which are observability and provisioning a load balancer later on.

 For deployments of workloads, we might settle for a Helm only approach later on.